Harold Darke: Life before Cornhill

 His first organist post came in 1904 at the Stoke Newington Presbyterian Church.
-From 1906–11 he was the organist at Emmanuel Church, West Hampstead.
+From 1906 to 1911 he was the organist at Emmanuel Church, West Hampstead.
 He became a Fellow of the Royal College of Organists (FRCO) in 1907.
 Between 1911 and 1916 he was the organist at St James's Church, Paddington.

 He served in the Royal Air Force during World War I.

 Life at Cornhill

 He became organist at St Michael Cornhill in 1916, and in 1917 was awarded a Mus.Doc. degree from Oxford University.
 He married Dora Garland, at St Michaels Church, Cornhill, on 25 July 1918.
 Dora was a violinist and was the first woman to lead the Queen's Hall Orchestra.
 He remained at St Michael Cornhill until 1966, except for a brief war-time interregnum in 1941 to deputise for Boris Ord as Director of Music at King's College, Cambridge.

 It is widely accepted that the Cornhill Lunchtime Organ Recitals series begun by Darke in 1916 is the longest-running lunchtime organ concert series in the world.
 His midday recitals each Monday, playing Bach in the legato style of Schweitzer, made him a City institution.
 The series has flourished under his successors Richard Popplewell 1966–1979 and the present organist, Jonathan Rennert, from 1979.
 Darke also served as organ professor at the Royal College of Music from 1919 to 1969.

 Darke's work as Conductor of St Michael's Singers was crowned in 1956 (on the occasion of the Choir's 40th Anniversary) with first performances of a number of now well-established works composed especially for the occasion – notably An English Mass by Herbert Howells, Hierusalem by George Dyson, and A Vision of Aeroplanes by Ralph Vaughan Williams.